-- Accessibility and transport
+- Promote accessibility and transport

-- Universal design & case-management
+- Encourage universal design & case-management

-- Social and economic inclusion
+- Provide technical support to ensure social and economic inclusion

 Accessibility and Transport